 The 60 credit nursing requirement includes 35 credits of classroom - based courses including clinical experiences, and 25 credits of online nursing courses.
 All nursing courses will be completed through the W. Cary Edwards School of Nursing.
-These courses will be taken as a fulltime student and cannot be taken out of sequence.
-Because of the rigorous nature of the program, outside employment is not recommended.
+These courses will be taken as a full-time student and cannot be taken out of sequence.
+Because of the rigorous nature of the program, outside employment is strongly discouraged.

 |NUR-320 Introduction to Professional Nursing||7|

 |NUR-328 Health Assessment/ Health Promotion||3|

 |NUR-400 Nursing Care Across the Lifespan||8|

 |NUR-428 Leadership and Management in Nursing||3|

 |NUR-443 Public Health Nursing||3|